Whey is known as the king of all protein supplements.

 How Much Lactose is in Whey Protein Powder?

-The amount of lactose varies depending on the type of whey protein and the manufacturer.
+Through my years of coaching, I've noticed that the amount of lactose varies depending on the type of whey protein and the manufacturer.

 Each type of whey protein contains different concentrations of both protein and lactose.